 Although they appear at first to present real places, Demand’s photographs are in fact pictures of scenes that are constructed by Demand using card and paper.
-The art writer Michaela Parkin has explained how Demand typically sets up and photographs his paper models:
+The curator Michela Parkin has explained how Demand typically sets up and photographs his paper models:

 Rather than using his camera to document a completed model from a particular viewpoint, Demand first sets up the camera in a fixed position and then builds the model in front of it, constantly checking through the lens as he works.
 This allows him to adjust the details and perspective of the actual model to meet his compositional needs, a process directly inverse to the digital manipulation that is now common practice in much photography.

 (Michela Parkin, Art Now: Thomas Demand, online exhibition guide, Tate Britain, London 1999, http://www.tate.org.uk/whats-on/tate-britain/exhibition/art-now-thomas-demand, accessed 25 August 2015.)